cisum-labs/sing.whitepaper/cisum.whitepaper.md

 - Vote for one's favourite artist
 - Watch short videos generated in the artists events
 - Invite friends to join the community
-- Upload contents by artists
+- Upload audition contents by artists
+- Play music to earn
+- Share music with others to earn

 ## Token distribution